 Units are encouraged to be as creative as possible in determining a work arrangement that accomplishes the work of the unit while promoting the health and safety of employees.

-Phase 3 of Restore Illinois prohibits gatherings of more than 10 people.
-Phase 4 of Restore Illinois prohibits gatherings of more than 50 people.
-Such restrictions shall be strictly observed, and gatherings must adhere to the six-foot social distancing rule.
 Face-to- face meetings are discouraged.
-If possible, meetings will continue to be conducted via phone, Skype or Zoom, even for employees who are working on site.
+If possible, meetings should be conducted via phone, Skype or Zoom, even for employees who are working on site.

 Social Distancing and Personal Protective Equipment (PPE)

 Face coverings that cover the nose and mouth are required on campus when six-foot social distancing from others is not possible.
 When inside university facilities, face coverings are required in common areas and in classrooms.